synedra/runzoho/README-doc.md

         }
 ```

-Once you've found your credential you can update the code to use that credential.
+Once you've found your credential (it will have zohoCRM-oauth2 as the type and the name will include the FullName you used for your user) you can update the code to use that credential.

 In netlify/functions/zoho-tasks.cjs update the following lines: